The Criminal Asylum

 The National Museum of Justice

-The museum is now housed in two buildings, the Criminal Asylum and the old military hospital.
+The museum is housed in two buildings, the Criminal Asylum and the old military hospital.
 Our reception is in the old military hospital.
+You can purchase your ticket on arrival.

 THE NORWEGIAN NATIONAL MUSEUM OF JUSTICE